 Conclusion

 In the last century, marketization, commodification, and corporatization of care changed LTC systems all over the world [4], which makes a new and updated LTC typology necessary.
-In this study, we provide an updated and flexible LTC typology.
-Updated, because we use the latest available data from the OECD database as well as a unique institutional dataset.
+In this study, we provide an updated LTC typology, because we use the latest available data from the OECD database as well as a unique institutional dataset.
 Furthermore, earlier typologies rely mainly on quantitative indicators, especially when a larger country sample is included [6–8].
 Only in cases of smaller country samples, which more often use qualitative comparisons, institutional indicators are considered.
 A larger country sample and a mix of quantitative and institutional indicators has only been adopted by 9 [9].
 Compared to 9 [9], the advantages of the six LTC types proposed in our study are, first, the use of newer data and, second, the methodological innovation with multiple cluster analyses resulting in a flexible use of the typology.

 On methodological grounds, we identified nine LTC clusters.
 These nine clusters can form a basis for future studies that require information on groups with countries that are highly similar (see Table 2 and the visualization in Figure 1).
 Such comparative studies might exclude countries such as New Zealand, Estonia, Slovenia, and Slovakia, which have only weak ties to other (groups of) countries from the analysis.
 They may also take into consideration that the US and France, despite being in the same cluster, are only weakly related.
 Other studies could make use of the six-cluster typology proposed in our study and, with future data, analyze, for instance, whether the “evolving” systems are moving towards the public supply or the private need-based type.
 A third group of comparative studies might use the four-type solution shown in Figure 1.
 Such studies might be more interested in the question of private vs. public supply and less in characteristics such as the level of expenditure and choice restrictions, which distinguishes countries such as Belgium, Switzerland, Luxembourg, and the Netherlands from Spain, the United Kingdom, and the United States.